chrisdevisser/schluOS/libcpp/README.md

 This is my implementation of the C++ standard library.
 See the doc directory for more information on individual headers.

 Firstly, the libstdc++ implementation is an inspiration for both compiler intrinsics and other implementation details.
+So is cppreference.com.
+I don't copy-paste things, but I am constantly reading both of them.

 This implementation looks to the future.
 Both C++17 features that have been voted in and others that are in TSes are treated as if they were permanent.